Murder of Esther Brown: Perpetrator

 Jason Graham did not know Brown, and was a registered sex offender.
 He was aged 30 at the time he raped and murdered Brown.
 Graham legally changed his name to Jason Evans shortly before the attack.
 It was reported that while in prison, Jason Graham had attempted to change gender.

 Murder and trial

 Brown was kicked, punched and stamped on by Graham on 28 May 2021.

 She was reported missing the same day and found dead on 1 June at her flat in Glasgow's Woodlands on West Princes Street.

-On 7 June an arrest was made, Graham was charged, suspected of brutally killing the elderly woman in her own home.
-After killing her, he allegedly used Brown's bankcard to purchase cigarettes.
+On 7 June an arrest was made and Graham was charged, suspected of brutally killing the elderly woman in her own home.
+After killing her, he allegedly used Brown's bank card to purchase cigarettes.

 On 15 October 2021, Jason Graham pleaded guilty to the murder at the Justiciary Buildings in Glasgow On 17 November, he was found guilty to the murder and was sentenced to 19 years.